Ferlab-Ste-Justine/cqdg-denovo-pipeline/README.md

 The file format can be chosen with the "**sampleFileFormat**" parameter (either "V1" or "V2", default "V1").

-Next, if the file format is "V1", the sequencing type can be specified with the "**sequencingType**" parameter (either "WGS" or "WES", default "WGS")
+Next, if the file format is "V1", the sequencing type can be specified with the "**sequencingType**" parameter (either "WGS" for Whole Genome Sequencing or "WES" for Whole Exome Sequencing, default "WGS")

+> [!NOTE]
+> The sequencing type also determines the type of variant filtering the pipeline will use.
+>
+> In the case of Whole Genome Sequencing, VQSR (Variant Quality Score Recalibration) is used (preferred method).
+>
+> In the case of Whole Exome Sequencing, Hard-filtering needs to be used.

+### References
+Reference files are necessary at multiple steps of the workflow, notably for joint-genotyping,the variant effect predictor (VEP) and VQSR.

+Specifically, we need a reference genome directory and filename specified with the **referenceGenome** and **referenceGenomeFasta** parameters respectively.

+⚠️ _(TO DO: I think these two parameters could be combined, I don't think we use any other file than the Fasta in the referenceGenome directory.)_ ⚠️

+Generally, we use the Homo_sapiens_assembly38.fasta as referenceGenome (see Ressources)

+Next, we also need broader references, which are contained in a path defined by the **broad** parameter.

+The broad directory must contain the following files:

+- The interval list which determines the genomic interval(s) over which we operate: filename of this list must be defined with the **intervalsFile** parameter
+- Highly validated variance ressources currently required by VQSR. ***These are currently hard coded in the pipeline!***
+  - HapMap file : hapmap_3.3.hg38.vcf.
+  - 1000G omni2.5 file : 1000G_omni2.5.hg38.vcf
+  - 1000G reference file : 1000G_phase1.snps.high_confidence.hg38.vcf
+  - SNP database : Homo_sapiens_assembly38.dbsnp138.vcf
 🚧

 Parameters summary